JudithVerstegen/PLUC_Mozambique/README.md

 2. Requirements
 --------------

 In order to run the model, installation of PCRaster Python is required.
+PLCU Mozambique has been updated to be compatible with PCRaster version 4.1.0.
 The installation guide and files can be found at http://pcraster.geo.uu.nl/getting-started/.
 The minimum requirement to use PCRaster Python is Python version 2.7 and Numpy version 1.8.

 3. Model description